Finance sector embraces VR to make remote working more interesting

 At investment manager Fidelity International, executives experimented with a VR auditorium, taking questions from colleagues and even walking up and down the aisles.

-“Working from home has massively accelerated the interest in virtual/online spaces,” said Stuart Warner, head of technology at Fidelity International which manages $3.3 trillion in assets.
+“Working from home has massively accelerated the interest in virtual/online spaces,” according to Stuart Warner, head of technology at Fidelity International, which manages $3.3 trillion in assets.

-Having internally explored VR and augmented reality (AR) technology, which unlike VR is not fully immersive and involves computer-generated elements being visible through a smartphone screen for example, Fidelity now aims to trial VR with its sales teams’ interactions with clients.
+Having internally explored VR and augmented reality (AR) technology — which unlike VR is not fully immersive and involves computer-generated elements being visible through a smartphone screen, for example — Fidelity now aims to trial VR for its sales teams’ interactions with clients.

 “It brings it to life a bit,” Warner said.